Navigating the Out-of-Body ~ Lucid Dream Continuum

 The above example seemed to be a gradual transition between a LD and OBE.
 Below is an example of perhaps the opposite:

 I can’t recall whether I was attempting an LD or OBE but I found myself with my (dream) eyes open.
 My bedroom was dark and I felt a calm, light sensation that often accompanies OBEs.
 However I felt as though I was hovering between the two states and could decide which state to go into.

-I felt vulnerable and nervous about going out into my dark room, so I decided to go into a lucid dream instead, wrapped in my own hallucination.
-Once I'd made this decision, it felt as though I was going inward very quickly, as though falling backwards in a wind funnel before finding myself inside a lovely bright dream.
+I felt vulnerable and nervous about going out into my dark room, so I decided to go into a lucid dream instead, wrapped safely in my own hallucination.
+Once I'd made this decision, it felt as though I was going inward very quickly, as though falling backwards in a funnel before finding myself inside a lovely bright dream.

 In debating whether an experience is an LD or OBE, I think it’s just a matter of distinguishing where the content originates (and we're still a long way from that), and then learning how to navigate these spaces consciously - while seeking to understand any ramifications this can have on our sleep cycle.

 Barrett, D. (1991).
 Just How Lucid Are Lucid Dreams?
 Dreaming.
 2:4

 Basso, E. (1987).
 The implications of a progressive theory of dreaming.
 In: Tedlock, B. (Ed.), Dreaming: anthropological and psychological interpretations.
 Cambridge: Cambridge University Press.

 De Foe, A. (Ed.)
 (2016).
 Consciousness Beyond the Body: Evidence and Reflections.
 Melbourne: Melbourne Centre for Exceptional Human Potential

 Green, C. E. and McCreery, C. 1994.
 Lucid Dreaming: The paradox of consciousness during sleep.
 New York, NY: Routledge